John-zzh/pyscf_TDDFT_ris/README.md

              76 -> 81               0.19308
              76 -> 83               0.11664
 ```
 The default print threshold is 0.05, which can be changed by the `-pt` argument.
+For NTO analysis purpose,
+set `-pt` to 0.0001 is recommended.

 ## Command-Line Arguments